nuxencs/seasonpackarr/README.md

 Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great functions that I could\
 make use of.

-## A word of warning
+> **Warning**

-This application is still in the very early stages of development, so bugs to happen, especially with weird episode\
+> This application is still in the very early stages of development, so bugs to happen, especially with weird episode
-or season pack naming.
+> or season pack naming.

 ## Installation